 When going through this routine, as with any HIIT routine, you need to be aware of your own level of effort to get the most out of each movement.
-It is easy to let your body take over and just go through the motions of each exercise, but to get the most calorie burn and improvement in strength and endurance you need to know how to push yourself to your maximum without burning out.
-Some of you may already know how to do this but for those who don’t, the only way to learn is to push as hard as you can and right as you feel like you can't go any more pull your effort back just a bit.
-The idea is to get through as much of the time limit or repetitions as you can with as much effort as you can muster then as you start to tire out slow down and really focus on form until you feel like you can push again.
-This is a concept known as active rest and as your body becomes more and more accustomed to intense exercise the more you will be able to recover without stopping.
-For some people this can equate to doing the same exercise just a lower intensity and/or slower pace, for others this could be dropping to a basic jog in place or boxer shuffle.
+It is easy to let your body take over and just go through the motions of each exercise, but to get the most calorie burn and improvement in strength and endurance, you need to know how to push yourself to your maximum without burning out.
+Some of you may already know how to do this, but for those who don’t, the only way to learn is to push as hard as you can and right as you feel like you can't go any more, pull your effort back just a bit.
+The idea is to get through as much of the time limit or repetitions as you can with as much effort as you can muster, then as you start to tire out, slow down and really focus on form until you feel like you can push again.
+This is a concept known as active rest and as your body becomes more and more accustomed to intense exercise, the more you will be able to recover without stopping.
+For some people this can equate to doing the same exercise just at a lower intensity and/or slower pace, for others this could be dropping to a basic jog in place or boxer shuffle.

 Below is the printable workout used in the video.

 HIIT Section: (20 on and 10 off once per exercise per set)